Home > Articles > Built on Integrity, Not Incentives

 I realized after much reflection that accepting the offer could have compromised our independence—not just legally, but culturally.
 And that’s not a risk I’m willing to take.

-Around the same time, I was explaining our commitment to not taking kickbacks to a longtime member.
+Around the same time, I was explaining our commitment to not taking referral fees to a longtime member.
 She looked at me and said, “We count on you for that.”
 That one comment cut through all the noise.

 It reminded me: integrity isn’t just about how we operate.
 It’s what people count on us for.